All How-To Guides

 • Do not use an open flame on a frozen pipe yourself.
 You can start a fire inside a wall cavity.
 A plumber uses controlled heat and knows how to thaw without creating a second problem.

-The math is simple: thirty minutes in October costs almost nothing.
-The emergency call in January - after hours, in a snowstorm, water pouring through a burst pipe - starts at $500.
-I've charged more than that.
+The math is simple: thirty minutes in late October costs almost nothing.
+The emergency call in January — after hours, in a snowstorm, water pouring through a burst pipe — runs multiple hundreds of dollars, and can run into the thousands.
 Don't put yourself in that position.

 Do the October walkthrough.
 Disconnect the hoses.
 Cap the faucets.
-Insulate the pipes.
+Check your shutoff valves.

 Keep Reading